 Move-in Day can be both exciting and stressful for your student and they will experience a whirlwind of emotions.
 It can be a bittersweet day for families as well.
-Even the most well prepared students may still be unsure as to what to expect once they have settled in.
-Prior to Move in Day, create a plan of action with your student.
+Even the most well-prepared students may still be unsure as to what to expect once they have settled in.
+Prior to Move-in Day, create a plan of action with your student.
 Be sure to discuss with your student what the day will entail, when you are leaving etc. and assure them that if something does not go according to plan everything will be alright.
 Encourage them to get involved in Orientation Week events.
-For Move-In Dates, Procedures and Tips on What to Bring check out: http://studenthousing.info.yorku.ca/undergrad/keele-move-in-information/
+For Move-In Dates, Procedures and Tips on What to Bring check out: http://studenthousing.info.yorku.ca/undergrad/future/faq/

 Supporting Your Student During the Year

 The Student Cycle identifies important parts of the year where most students encounter changes in mood and stress.
 Your student may experience homesickness after Thanksgiving or the Holiday break and will be more stressed during midterms in October/February or final exams in December/April.
 During these times your student may turn to you for encouragement and motivation.
 Be sure to take the time to talk with your student offering moral support and assuring them that you are there to listen.

 There are several ways for parents and families to stay in touch with their students living in residence.
 Remember that your student is balancing a busy lifestyle and may have changes in communication patterns.
 It is often a good idea to arrange with students when and how often you will communicate as they adjust to their busy schedules.

 What you can do for your students in residence:

 - Stay in touch via phone, text, social media or email